zulfadlizainal/nr-dimensioning/Part 2 Syncronization/1_PSS SSS Occupancy/README.md

     PSS Size = 127 Subcarriers x 1 Symbol
     SSS Size = 127 Subcarriers x 1 Symbol

-For FR1, SSB Count in SSB Burst can be up until 4 and 8 (LMax = 4 for < 3GHz, LMax = 8 for ~3-6GHz)
+For FR1, SSB Count in SSB Burst Set can be up until 4 and 8 (LMax = 4 for < 3GHz, LMax = 8 for ~3-6GHz)

     L = 1, 2, 4, 8

-For FR2, SSB Count in SSB Burst can be up until 64 (LMax = 64)
+For FR2, SSB Count in SSB Burst Set can be up until 64 (LMax = 64)

     L = 1, 2, 4, 8, 16, 32, 64